|

 lodges based in various parts of the Kalahari

-into the desert and to impart their wisdom of
+visitors into the desert and to impart their

-how to survive.
-Often dressed in traditional animal
+wisdom of how to survive.
+Often dressed in traditional

-skins and carrying a bow and arrow, they show
+animal skins and carrying a bow and arrow, they

-you how to find water-filled tubers in the sand
+show you how to find water-filled tubers in

-and explain how to catch an ostrich - which is
+the sand and explain how to catch an ostrich

-no easy task!
-Bushmen are great storytellers and
+- which is no easy task!
+Bushmen are great storytellers

-like nothing better than to embellish a tale with
+and like nothing better than to embellish a

-the end of the day they take off their working
+language.
+At the end of the day they take off

-as diamond mining companies are taking over what
+companies are taking over what was once Bushman

 & BIRDS

-in the northern section of CKGR, from Deception
+arrive in the northern section of CKGR, from

-Valley to Piper Pans, the vast plains burst with
+Deception Valley to Piper Pans, the vast plains

-sweet grasses and it becomes one of the prime
+burst with sweet grasses and it becomes one

-seem to be aware of this and visitors are few.
+Not many people seem to be aware of this and

-The clear blue sky fills with gigantic clouds
+visitors are few.
+The clear blue sky fills with

-and the stage is set for an amazing transformation.
+gigantic clouds and the stage is set for an

 |